bfmkr/portfolio/Python Demo.md

     Double-click on the chart to reset to the initial state.
 </figcaption>

-To explain the `editor_success` colour code, for example, 4 out of 87 papers were highlighted in issue 99/1, which is smaller than the value of 6.1% which is the proportion of citations earned by those papers.
+To explain the `editor_success` colour code, consider an example:  in issue 99/1, the left-most vertical bar in *Fig. 6*, 4 out of 87 papers were highlighted, which is smaller than the proportion of citations earned by those papers (6.1%).
 Hence highlighted papers earned more than their share of citations in this issue which means `editor_success = True`.
 On the right of *Fig. 6*, we can see the distribution of the same data to the left.
 From this view of the data, we can see that 7 issues had highlighted papers accounting for between 8-10% of total citations which is the modal value for the 2%  bin width.